Before starting with this topic, you might be interested in setting up an assignment.

 On this page we will be looking at the electronic grading process for lecturers (with instructor role in Brightspace) and Teaching Assistants (TAs).
 Click on the + to see how to use each feature.

-- To check the submission progress, click Assignments, click the title of the Assignment and then click Submission Log.
+- To check the submission progress, click Assignments, click the dropdown arrow next to the title of the Assignment and then click Submission Log.
 Via the Submission log you can filter the lists of Submitted, Deleted, Restored and Started submissions.Once the due date for the assignment has passed, you can start with grading.

 - You can view other student submissions by selecting the forward and backward chevrons.